FarronF/limerick-council-meetings/meetings/2014/09/18-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting of Municipal District of Cappamore-Kilmallock – 17th July 2014.md

 safety scheme.
 The Members were advised that a 3 day traffic count would be

-carried out in September when the schools would reopen after the summer recess.--- 2
+carried out in September when the schools would reopen after the summer recess.
+---
+2

 2.